 Chrissie Wellington A Life Without Limits The problem with achieving enormous feats, not just once but four times, like Chrissie Wellington is that it is easy for others to think being ironman world champion is all a bit of a breeze.
 But not so, her autobiography ‘A Life Without Limits’ is full to the brim… Read More Thinking of doing a triathlon?
 Three books to get you motivated

 The problem with achieving enormous feats, not just once but four times, like Chrissie Wellington is that it is easy for others to think being ironman world champion is all a bit of a breeze.
-But not so, her autobiography ‘A Life Without Limits’ is full to the brim of her agonising battles to succeed… Read More Review: Ironman World Champion Chrissie Wellington’s autobiography A Life Without Limits
+But not so, her autobiography ‘A Life Without Limits’ is full to the brim of her agonising battles to succeed… Read More Book review: Ironman World Champion Chrissie Wellington’s autobiography A Life Without Limits